chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 In this way the View Model is completely decoupled from the View part (in this case the `NSViewController`).
 This means that we can reuse the same ViewModel to create other versions of Mp3ID3Tagger for other platforms.
-This is absolutely fantastic!!!!! :heart_eyes::relaxed:.
+This is absolutely fantastic! :heart_eyes::relaxed:.
 Last but not least in the controller we have also some other functions:

 * `open(_ sender: Any?)` and `save(_ sender: Any?)` that manage the open an mp3 file and save of the same file
 * `bindSaveAction()` that observe the result of a save action